-And, like most of the city's ethnic groups, the Asian Americans of New Orleans hold a festival every year celebrating their culture and heritage, one that dates back thousands of years.
-This year's Asian Heritage Festival will be held at the Audubon Zoo on Saturday, May 25 from 10:30 a.m. to 4:30 p.m.
-As in past years, the Asian Heritage Festival will feature music indigenous to the individual nations, accompanied by graceful dancers in kimonos and other colorful attire, along with ethnic foods and intricate, imaginative handicrafts.
+Every May, Asian Americans of New Orleans hold a festival at the Audubon Zoo celebrating their culture and heritage, one that dates back thousands of years.
+The Asian Heritage Festival features music indigenous to the individual nations, accompanied by graceful dancers in kimonos and other colorful attire.

 Visitors also enjoy authentic Asian dishes and hand-made crafts from India, Japan, Vietnam, Indonesia and other Asian countries.
 Performances throughout the day include the lion dance (Vietnam), Bollywood dances (India), Taiwan Tea Dance, Hula dances and lessons (Hawaii) and Chinese dancers.
 There is also a fashion show and martial arts demonstrations.